 Alocasia “Polly” is one of the most popular varieties of this houseplant.
 It’s a hybrid that has dark-green arrow- or shield-shaped leaves.
 The leaves are narrow, with wavy edges and thick, white veins that appear throughout the leaves.

 The Polly can grow up to a foot and a half in height and width.
 Its leaves can grow to over a foot long.
-When grown indoors, these plants often show small white flowers similar to the alocasia Frydek; however, they are often hidden by the large leaves.
+When grown indoors, these plants often display small white flowers similar to the Alocasia Frydek, but the large leaves often hide them.

 The Polly is quite easy to find in traditional stores.
-The Frydek, on the other hand, is easier to find in specialty stores or online through plant retailers.
+The Frydek, conversely, is easier to find in specialty stores or online through plant retailers.
 The Frydek’s leaves are velvety as opposed to the Polly’s glossy leaves and have less prominent, narrower veins on the leaves.

 Conclusion